eush77/range-lookup/README.md

 `query` — string to search for.

-Returns array of ranges, one for each match.
+Returns array of matching ranges.

 ## Limitations

 - This module is not capable of matching text that crosses text nodes boundaries.
-- Double quotation marks (`"`) are not supported.
-PRs welcome.

 ## Install